Boston Latin Academy

 Boston Latin Academy (BLA) is a public exam school founded in 1878 in Boston, Massachusetts providing students in grades 7th through 12th a classical preparatory education.

-Originally named Girls' Latin School until 1977, the school was the first college preparatory high school for girls in the United States.
-Now coeducational, the school is located in the Roxbury neighborhood of Boston and is part of Boston Public Schools (BPS).
+Originally named Girls' Latin School, it became the first college preparatory high school for girls in the United States.
+Coeducational since 1972, the school is located on the border of the Dorchester and Roxbury neighborhoods of Boston and is part of Boston Public Schools (BPS).

 History

 Boston Latin Academy (BLA) was established on November 27, 1877 as Girls' Latin School (GLS).
 The school was founded with the intention to give a classical education and college preparatory training to girls.
 A plan to admit girls to Public Latin School was formed by an executive committee of the Massachusetts Society for the University Education of Women.
-Three visionary and driving members of this executive committee, Emily Talbot, Florence Cushing, and Annie Fields deserve much of the credit for the school's founding.
 Henry Fowle Durant, founder of Wellesley College and an advocate of higher education for women, was instrumental in outlining the legal route for the school to be established.
 A petition with a thousand signatures was presented to the School Board in September 1877.
 The board referred the question to the subcommittee on high schools.
-Meanwhile, Emily Talbot met with the headmaster of Public Latin School and asked that her daughter and another girl be admitted.
-Although Headmaster Moses Merrill was willing to teach the girls, he thought it best to wait for the subcommittee's decision.
 Ultimately the subcommittee recommended that a separate school for girls be established.
 John Tetlow was unanimously elected by the School Committee on January 22, 1878 as its first headmaster.
 On February 4, 1878, Tetlow accepted the first thirty-seven students.

-Girls' Latin School opened on West Newton Street in Boston's South End on February 12, 1878.
+Girls' Latin School opened on West Newton Street in Boston's South End on February 12, 1878 sharing the building with Girls' High School.
 The thirty-seven students were divided according to aptitude into three classes; the Sixth, Fifth, and Third class.
 The first graduating class in 1880 included Alice M. Mills, Charlotte W. Rogers, Vida D. Scudder, Mary L. Mason, Alice S. Rollins, and Miriam S. Witherspoon; all six were accepted to Smith College.